Birbhum district

 Birbhum district ([biːrbʰuːm]) is an administrative unit in the Indian state of West Bengal.
 It is the northernmost district of Burdwan division—one of the five administrative divisions of West Bengal.
 The district headquarters is in Suri.
-Other important cities are Bolpur, Rampurhat and Sainthia.
-Jamtara, Dumka and Pakur districts of the state of Jharkhand lie at the western border of this district; the border in other directions is covered by the districts of Bardhaman and Murshidabad of West Bengal.
+Other important cities are Rampurhat, Bolpur and Sainthia.
+Jamtara, Dumka and Pakur districts of the state of Jharkhand lie at the western border of this district; the border in other directions is covered by the districts of Bardhaman of Purba Bardhaman, Paschim Bardhaman and Murshidabad of West Bengal.

 Often called "the land of red soil", Birbhum is noted for its topography and its cultural heritage which is somewhat different from the other districts in West Bengal.
 The western part of Birbhum is a bushy region, a part of the Chota Nagpur Plateau.
 This region gradually merges with the fertile alluvial farmlands in the east.

 This district saw many cultural and religious movements in history.
+Tarapith is a Hindu pilgrimage site located at 9km distance from Rampurhat city, which is one of the prominent places in Birbhum where every day a large number of pilgrims from across the country, neighboring states, and even abroad gather.This town is particularly known for the Tarapith Temple and its adjoining Hindu crematory ground.
 The Visva Bharati University at Santiniketan, established by Rabindranath Tagore, is one of the places Birbhum is known for.
 Many festivals are celebrated in the district, including Poush Mela.

-Birbhum is primarily an agricultural district with around 75% of the population being dependent on agriculture.
+Birbhum is primarily an agricultural district with around 75.09% of the population being dependent on agriculture.
 Principal industries of the district include cotton and silk harvesting and weaving, rice and oilseed milling, lac harvesting, stone mining and metalware and pottery manufacture.
 Bakreshwar Thermal Power Station is the only heavy industry in the district.